Article courtesy of Eleanor Devenish, our Conservation Intern and distance learning student.

 What resources are at hand?

 Cambridge Marketing College has produced guides for each of the modules on offer.
 These not only cover the core reading and learning outcomes, but include links to useful websites, videos and last but not least, Cambridge Marketing Handbooks, which home in on certain topics in more detail.
 The college website also provides magazines and journals, lecture webinars and its own radio show, so whether you learn by reading, watching or listening on the go, you're spoilt for choice!
 One of the most useful resources I found is the sample assessments which you can use to practice.
-The best thing about this is that whilst the course is distance learning, you're connected with tutors who are happy to help, especially with looking at the way you've answered practice papers and advising which areas to focus on.
+The best thing about this is that whilst the course is online learning, you're connected with tutors who are happy to help, especially with practice papers and advising which areas to focus on.

 It doesn't stop there.
-The Chartered Institute of Marketing also provides a module guide with core reading, as well as practice exam questions, an online library, relevant webinars and 'Marketing Expert', one of the most useful aspects I've found on the site.
+The Chartered Institute of Marketing (CIM) also provides an online library, relevant webinars and 'Marketing Expert', one of the most useful aspects I've found on the site.
 Consisting of practical guides and templates to help you at each stage of the marketing process, it provides you with tools to carry out market research and analysis, plan, implement and monitor marketing programmes, manage your brand and finally, embed ethics and social responsibility into your company.
 I've already used the tools and templates to plan market research to understand the customer buying journey of Fuze Ecoteer's target segment.
 I can honestly say that it helped me think about the information that we needed in an organised and methodical way.

 It took me a while at the start of the course to navigate the CMC and CIM sites to find these resources, but it was definitely worth the effort!
-I'd recommend investing time in this at the beginning and there's a video for college students to watch in the delegate area of the CMC site, where you can learn more about navigating the CMC learning zone.
+I'd recommend investing time in this at the beginning.

 The second thing I've noticed is that marketing forces you to think on a strategic level by analysing different factors and thinking ahead in order to problem solve, plan and make decisions.
 Multiple studies have shown that strategic thinkers are among the most highly effective leaders and according to Management Research Group, 60,000 managers from over 140 countries also believed this when questioned.
 With this skill being highly valued by employers, learning it will allow you to see the big picture and add real value to your organisation.